clickrain/switch/README.md

 # License

-Video Link is distributed under the MIT license.
+Switch is distributed under the MIT license.
 See LICENSE.md for more information.